Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Extensions may use one AAD app across multiple extensions.

-<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers-onboading-wizard-flags"></a>
+<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers-step-by-step-guide-to-portal-onboarding-flags"></a>
 #### <strong>Flags</strong>

 * All new extension onboarding must use **"SupportsPrewarming"**.

-* Do NOT use **"Disabled"** unless you have are a custom domain partner and require hiding your extension.
+* Do NOT use **"Disabled"** unless you require hiding your extension during development stages.

 <!-- docs#thirdpartyflag -->